Robert B. Williams, Sulon Bibb Stedman Professor, Chair

 The study of aggregate supply and demand; national income and fiscal policy; the banking system and monetary policy; economic fluctuations and growth – all viewed from a global systems perspective.
 Applied topics include unemployment, inflation, gross domestic product, interest rates, economic forecasting, the Federal Reserve system, technological change, productivity, business cycles, foreign exchange markets, the balance of international payments and others, depending on current developments in the economy.
 Fulfills social science requirement (1998).
 Social/behavioral science and numeric/symbolic engagement requirements (2019).

 The study of economics; supply and demand; consumer behavior; firms, production and cost; perfect competition, monopoly and other market types; income distribution; all explained with the goal of understanding economic problems and evaluating public policy to solve these problems.
 Applications to agriculture, energy, environment, poverty, economic development, discrimination, natural resources, taxes, regulation, sports and other special topics, depending on the semester.
 May be taken independently of ECON 221.
 Fulfills social science and social justice/ environmental responsibility requirements (1998).
-Social/behavioral science and evaluating systems and environments (2019).
+Social/behavioral science, evaluating systems and environments, and numerical/symbolic engagement requirements (2019).

 May also be offered at the 390 level.